Image

 For schools or any groups of 10 or more, email South County Fire to set up a private class.

-Sunny, with a high of 51 and low of 36 degrees.
-Sunny during the morning, clear for the afternoon and evening,
+Overcast , with a high of 50 and low of 43 degrees.
+Sunny for the morning, overcast in the afternoon,